Large deviation bounds for the Airy point process: Introduction

 The proof of Theorem \ref{Main3} relies upon quite a few new ideas.
-The explanations below are all up to exponentially small probabilities.
-The key is to establish \emph{exponential decay} of top eigenfunctions of both the stochastic Airy operator $H_{\beta}$ and beta ensemble $H_{\beta,n}$ (see Sect.\ref{Sect.3} for details) up to \emph{exponentially small probability}.
+The explanations below are all up to events with exponentially small probabilities.
+The key is to establish \emph{exponential decay} of the top eigenfunctions of the stochastic Airy operator $H_{\beta}$ and the top eigenvectors of the Gaussian $\beta$-ensemble $H_{\beta,n}$ (see Section \ref{Sect.n2} for the definition of $H_{\beta,n}$) up to an \emph{exponentially small probability}.
 The decay bounds for $H_{\beta}$ are obtained in Proposition \ref{AiryDecay}.
-The proof is again based on the diffusion characterization: suppose that the diffusion $p(x)$ corresponding to an eigenfunction of $H_{\beta}$ (see Sect.\ref{Sect.3} for details) deviates a bit from the curve $y=-\frac{1}{2}\sqrt{x}$, then we can actually derive (through an inductive argument over regions) that it will quickly move above the curve $y=\frac{4}{5}\sqrt{x}$ and be ``trapped'' above the curve $y=\frac{1}{2}\sqrt{x}$ forever.
+The proof of this proposition is based on the Riccati transform of the top eigenfunctions of $H_{\beta}$ (see Section \ref{Sect.n1} for definition): Suppose that the Riccati transform deviates a bit upward from the curve $y=-\sqrt{x}\slash 2$, then we can actually show (through an inductive argument over various regions) that it will quickly move above the curve $y=4\sqrt{x}\slash 5$ and will be ``trapped'' above the curve $y=\sqrt{x}\slash 2$ forever.
 This leads to a contradiction, as the eigenfunctions are $L^2$-bounded.
-From this we conclude that $p(x)$ will never go above $y=-\frac{1}{2}\sqrt{x}$, and the conclusion of Proposition \ref{AiryDecay} can be obtained.
-The decay bounds for $H_{\beta,n}$ (Proposition \ref{DiscreteDecay}) are based on a discrete analogue of the previous argument: we use stochastic difference equations for this part.
+From this, we conclude that the Riccati transform can never go above $y=-\sqrt{x}\slash 2$, and the conclusion of Proposition \ref{AiryDecay} can be obtained.
+The decay bounds for $H_{\beta,n}$---presented in Proposition \ref{DiscreteDecay}---can be obtained based on a discrete analogue of the previous argument.
 The discrete setting causes additional difficulties, which we rely on a more complicated argument to resolve.
-Having obtained the aforementioned decay bounds, we can couple $H_{\beta}$ and $H_{\beta,n}$ \emph{along their eigenfunctions} to prove Theorem \ref{Main3}.
-New a priori estimates for the eigenfunctions from eigenvalue-eigenfunction equations, together with Koml\'os-Major-Tusn\'ady theorem, are also utilized.
+Having obtained the aforementioned decay bounds, we can couple $H_{\beta}$ and $H_{\beta,n}$ \emph{along their eigenfunctions\slash eigenvectors} to prove Theorem \ref{Main3}.
+New a priori estimates for the eigenfunctions (eigenvectors) based on the eigenvalue-eigenfunction (eigenvector) equations as well as the Koml\'os-Major-Tusn\'ady theorem are utilized in the proof.